1. What to bring:

 - In order to keep you as safe as possible you have to abide by the rules and instructions given to you by the EcoTravel team at all times.
 Please note that the tour operator is not liable for any damages or injuries suffered in consequence of anything, however caused, in connection with services carried out by third parties and for death or personal injury.

-Tourists can get a 30-day visa on arrival at Medan airport and on any other Indonesian international airports for $25.
+Tourists can get a 30-day "Visa on arrival" at Medan airport and at any other Indonesian international airports.
+From July 2015 "Visa on arrival" is officially available for free at Kuala Namu Airport in Medan for tourists from more than 169 countries.
+Nevertheless, immigration authorities often find reasons to charge a fee of 35 US dollars from travellers.
+Therefore we recommend our guests to always carry the exact sum of 35 US dollars with them while proceeding through immigrations.
+Other airports, like Banda Aceh, still charge for issuing visas.
 If you want to stay longer you can get a 60-day tourist visa at the Indonesian Embassy.
 The exact process and documents required will vary depending on your nationality, the country you apply in and the kind of your stay in Indonesia.
 The validity of your passport should be 6 months from the date of arrival in Indonesia.
-More information in English and German language you can get online at www.indonesian-embassy.de.
+More information you can get online at http://www.indonesia.travel/en/post/visa-free-for-169-countries-to-travel-to-indonesia or at www.indonesian-embassy.de.

 Make sure in advance to arrive with enough cash in the area of Gunung Leuser National Park!
-There are no ATM machines in Bukit Lawang and around but it is possible to change foreign money like Euro.
-Note: most guesthouses do not change US-Dollars!
-There are plenty of cash points in Medan where you can get money with credit cards or exchange foreign currencies into Indonesian Rupiah (IDR).
+In Bukit Lawang there are no ATM machines!
+But as an exclusive service to our guests we also change Euros and US Dollars and offer credit card payment (3% charge) in our EcoTravel office in Bukit Lawang, if required.
+There are also plenty of cash points in Medan where you can get money with credit cards or exchange foreign currencies into Indonesian Rupiah (IDR).
 Note: The maximum amount you get from ATM machines is 2 Mio IDR, so you will have to make several transactions to get a higher amount!
 Due to frequent problems with ATM machines we recommend to take 2 -3 different credit cards with you!
 In Gunung-Leuser-Area around Bukit Lawang and Tangkahan you can pay with IDR only.

 - Sumatra is an island in western Indonesia.
-It is the largest island in entire Indonesia (two larger islands, Borneo and New Guinea, are shared between Indonesia and other countries), and the sixth largest island in the world.
+It is the largest island in entire Indonesia and the sixth largest island in the world.

-- North Sumatra (Indonesian: Sumatera Utara) is a province on the Sumatra island.
+- North Sumatra is a province on the Sumatra island.
 Its capital is Medan.
 The province stretches across the island of Sumatra between the Indian Ocean and the Strait Malacca.
 It borders Aceh province on the northwest and Riau and West Sumatra provinces in the southeast.

 - The island includes more than 10 National Parks, including 3 which are listed as the Tropical Rainforest Heritage of Sumatra World Heritage Site—Gunung Leuser National Park, Kerinci Seblat National Park and Bukit Barisan Selatan National Park.